Conservative pro-Trump attorneys subpoenaed by Jan. 6 committee

 In his letter to Mitchell seeking her cooperation, Thompson cites her promotion of “false claims of election fraud to Members of Congress” and her participation in the call between Trump and Raffensperger, along with her contact with Trump on Jan.
 6 “and in the days prior,” per the committee’s findings.

-Thompson, who said earlier this week that the public hearings would be likely to start in April, requested that Mitchell appear before the panel March 28.
+Thompson, who said earlier this week that the public hearings would likely start in April, requested that Mitchell appear before the panel March 28.

 “The timeline moves based on the information we see, and as new information comes, it moves,” Thompson told reporters Tuesday.

-Kenneth Chesebro, a Boston area attorney, is also among the list of legal advisers to Trump subpoenaed by the panel.
+Kenneth Chesebro, a Boston-area attorney, is also among the list of legal advisers to Trump subpoenaed by the panel.
 Thompson cites Chesebro’s promotion of legal theories that supported the Trump campaign’s “use of alternate slates of electors in states that former President Trump had lost.”

-Thompson also alleges that Chesebro “participated in efforts that you told the Trump campaign would 'bolster’ the argument for delaying the electoral certification and make the public ‘believe[e] that the election in [Wisconsin] was likely rigged, and stolen by Biden and Harris, who were not legitimately elected.’”
+Thompson also alleges that Chesebro “participated in efforts that you told the Trump campaign would 'bolster’ the argument for delaying the electoral certification and make the public ‘believe[e] that the election in [Wisconsin] was likely rigged, and stolen by Biden and Harris, who were not legitimately elected.’ ”

 The committee is also seeking documents and a deposition from Kurt Olsen, an attorney who represented the state of Texas to sue Georgia, Michigan, Pennsylvania and Wisconsin over how they conducted their elections.